sylmarien/ulhpc-school/README.md

 `oarsub -I -l nodes=1,walltime=4`
 (for more details about this command and the node reservation process on the clusters, please referer to the [ULHPC documentation](https://hpc.uni.lu/users/docs/oar.html).)

 The software architecture on the platform revolves aroung the `module` tool.
-This command is at the core of all the workflow of using a software on the platform.
+This command is at the core of all the workflow to use a software on the platform.

 ## Adding a software to the existing stack